 Take the time to delve into the qualities expected of the candidate and how the company wishes to flourish in the future.
 Scrutinize these findings and correlate them to your personal attributes to create concrete examples that show future employers what you bring to the table.

 As a career changer, it is necessary to get all the credit you can in the experience department.
 So, without going all the way back to high school positions, include as much relevant work experience as possible.
-It will link your current skill set to the new job opportunity and will show you do have a background in the field.
+It will link your current skill set to the new job opportunity and show you have a background in the field.

 Extra Resume Sections